aqjune/hol-light-materials/PlayingWithAssumptions.md

 `f x = 10 ==> f (f x) = 20`
 ```

-Now you can use tactics that applies to the conclusion, or pick up the assumption using `DISCH_THEN`.
+Now you can use tactics that apply to the conclusion, or pick up the assumption using `DISCH_THEN`.

 ### Removing a specific, unnamed assumption